 I’m excited to share a guest blog with you today.
 Miguel Caldeira is a wine enthusiast who lives in Lisbon, Portugal!
-We connected with each other via Facebook, and he kindly agreed to write an article for me on Portuguese wines.
+We connected with each other via Facebook, and he kindly agreed to write an article for me on wine from Portugal.
 I’ve learned so much already from Miguel, and I can’t wait to learn more.

-Get ready to explore Portuguese wines!
+Get ready to explore wine from Portugal!
 And when you try some, please add comments to my blog and send your comments to Miguel as well.

 Portugal’s relationship with wine has been greatly influenced by the many peoples who passed through or settled in the country, bringing with them numerous grapes that have adapted to the country and contributed to its great diversity.
 Portugal has approximately 285 wine grape varieties!